By Nicole Bauer

 The walk down to the lake takes only 30 minutes.
 Alternatively, the ropeway gets you there in 3.
 From the bottom of the ropeway it's only a 10-minute walk to Kawaguchiko station, from where you can get a train back to Tokyo.

 The whole tour took us about 7 hours, but we spent at least an hour on the top of the mountain; I could not stop photographing Mt.
 Fuji.
-For some more pictures have a look at my related photo story.

 Take enough water and some lunch, and you will enjoy the day out there as much as I did.